Chart Color Schemes

 St Georges Basin - Erowal Bay has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Notable ones are Village Grove, Sanctuary Point Library, Mixed Use Development with In-Fill Affordable Housing, St Georges Basin, and Paradise Beach Road Multi Dwelling Housing.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting the region.
+Notable initiatives include Village Grove, Sanctuary Point Library, Mixed Use Development featuring In-Fill Affordable Housing, St Georges Basin, and Paradise Beach Road Multi Dwelling Housing.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.